Zeta functions of regular arithmetic schemes at s=0: Abstract

 \section{Abstract}

-Lichtenbaum conjectured in \cite{Lichtenbaum} the existence of a Weil-étale cohomology in order to describe the vanishing order and the special value of the Zeta function of an arithmetic scheme $\mathcal{X}$ at $s=0$ in terms of Euler-Poincaré characteristics.
-Assuming the (conjectured) finite generation of some motivic cohomology groups we construct such a cohomology theory for regular schemes proper over $\mathrm{Spec}(\mathbb{Z})$.
-In particular, we compute (unconditionally) the right Weil-étale cohomology of number rings and projective spaces over number rings.
-We state a precise version of Lichtenbaum's conjecture, which expresses the vanishing order (resp. the special value) of the Zeta function $\zeta(\mathcal{X},s)$ at $s=0$ as the rank (resp. the determinant) of a single perfect complex of abelian groups $R\Gamma_{W,c}(\mathcal{X},\mathbb{Z})$.
-Then we relate this conjecture to Soulé's conjecture and to the Tamagawa Number Conjecture.
-Lichtenbaum's conjecture for projective spaces over the ring of integers of an abelian number field follows.
+In \cite{Lichtenbaum} Lichtenbaum conjectured the existence of a Weil-\'etale cohomology in order to describe the vanishing order and the special value of the Zeta function of an arithmetic scheme $\mathcal{X}$ at $s=0$ in terms of Euler-Poincar\'e characteristics.
+Assuming the (conjectured) finite generation of some \'etale motivic cohomology groups we construct such a cohomology theory for regular schemes proper over $\mathrm{Spec}(\mathbb{Z})$.
+In particular, we obtain (unconditionally) the right Weil-\'etale cohomology for geometrically cellular schemes over number rings.
+We state a conjecture expressing the vanishing order and the special value up to sign of the Zeta function $\zeta(\mathcal{X},s)$ at $s=0$ in terms of a perfect complex of abelian groups $R\Gamma_{W,c}(\mathcal{X},\mathbb{Z})$.
+Then we relate this conjecture to Soul\'e's conjecture and to the Tamagawa number conjecture of Bloch-Kato, and deduce its validity in simple cases.